archerbroler/morpheus/README.md

     configurated into 'settings' file, if you are reciving this error than edit settings file befor runing morpheus and set (USE_IPV6=DISABLED) to force ettercap to use IPV4

+    "WARNING: Only in special conditions filters needs to be writen using IPv6 syntax logic"
+    - ettercap filter syntax its by default IPv4 even if ettercap its arp poison using IPv6 -

 # Dependencies
     ettercap, nmap, zenity